AlexsLemonade/scpca-downstream-analyses/README.md

 conda activate snakemake
 ```

-#### 2) Restore `renv.lock` packages

-Packages that are required for the pipeline are included in the `renv.lock` file as they are installed and used.

-When checking out a branch or implementing things in your local enviroment for the first time, `renv::restore()` can be used to sync local package installations with those required to run the pipeline.
-To keep this file up to date, `renv::snapshot()` should be run periodically during development, as to add any packages that are used in added/modified scripts and notebooks to the `renv.lock` file.

 #### 3) Run Snakemake

 Now the environment should be all set to implement the Snakemake workflow.
-Note that you will want to modify the `config.yaml` file to point to the files relevant to your project.
+Note that we have also provided a [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config.yaml` which sets the default values for variables needed to run the workflow.

-The default `config.yaml` variables that will need to be relevant to your project include:
+The default `config.yaml` variables that are relevant to your project include:

-- `data_dir`: path to the main data directory that holds your samples' files
+- `data_dir`: path to the main data directory that holds your samples' files (expected within this directory would be sample subdirectories that hold the `sample_filtered.rds` pre-processed files, as previously mentioned would be the input for this pipeline)
 - `results_dir`: path to a results directory to hold your project's output files
 - `project_metadata`: path to your specific project metadata TSV file with the columns `sample_id`, `library_id`, and `filtering_method`, where `filtering_method` can be "manual" or "miQC".